-- Will be administered through Canvas. - Composed of multiple-choice, fill in the blank, and long-answer questions. - May use a non-phone calculator for exams. - May only use the provided supplemental materials during exams. - Make-up or late exams are available only with documentation supporting an excused absence and communication must be initiated prior to the start of the exam. - Once an exam is opened, the score earned stays. - Please check the exam schedules now and make sure that you do not have any scheduling conflicts.
+- Will be administered through Canvas. - Composed of multiple-choice, fill in the blank, and long-answer questions. - May use a non-phone calculator for exams. - Are closed-book/note, may only use the provided supplemental materials during exams. - Make-up or late exams are available only with documentation supporting an excused absence and communication must be initiated prior to the start of the exam. - Once an exam is opened, the score earned stays. - Please check the exam schedules now and make sure that you do not have any scheduling conflicts.